Missouri in the American Civil War: Operations to control Missouri

-The hopes of many Southern-leaning, mostly farming-dependent, families, including Jesse James and family in Liberty, Missouri, rose and fell by news of Price's battles.
+The hopes of many Southern-leaning, mostly farming-dependent families, including Jesse James and family in Liberty, Missouri, rose and fell by news of Price's battles.
 "If Price succeeded, the entire state of Missouri might fall into the hands of the Confederacy.
 For all anyone knew, it would force Lincoln to accept the South's independence, in light of earlier rebel victories.
 After all, no one expected the war to last much longer."
 The Siege and Battle of Lexington, also called the Battle of the Hemp Bales, was a huge success for the rebels, and meant rebel ascendancy, albeit temporarily, in western and southwest Missouri.
-Combined with the loss of such a pivotal leader of the federals' western campaign in Nathaniel Lyon, and the Union's stunning defeat in the war's first major land battle at Bull Run, Missouri's secessionists were "jubilant."
+Combined with the loss of such a pivotal leader of the federals' western campaign in Nathaniel Lyon, and the Union's stunning defeat in the war's first major land battle at Bull Run, Missouri's secessionists were "jubilant".
 Exaggerated stories and rumors of Confederate successes spread easily in this era of slower, often equine-based communication.
 St. Louis' (ironically named) Unionist-Democrat Daily Missouri Republican reported some of the secessionist scuttlebutt a week after the rebel victory at Lexington:

-A party with whom I have conversed, says no one has any idea how much the secession cause has been strengthened since PRICE'S march to Lexington, and particularly since its surrender.
-The rebels are jubilant, and swear they will drive the Federalists into the Missouri and Mississippi before two months are over.

-A party of rebels recently stated that Lincoln had been hanged by Beauregard, and that for weeks past the National Congress had been held in Philadelphia.

-Reports are rife in Western Missouri that the Southern Confederacy has been recognized by England and France, and that before the last of October the blockade will be broken by the navies of both nations.
-The rebels prophesy that before ten years have elapsed the Confederacy will be the greatest, most powerful, and prosperous, nation on the globe, and that the United States will decay, and be forced to seek the protection of England to prevent their being crushed by the South.